sockduct/Presentations/Concurrency Talk/README.md

 * Additional script examples (complete) to demonstrate select
 * Added an additional references slide with all the sources I used for the presentation

+## Licensing/Credit
+These program examples were derived from [David Beazley's](http://www.dabeaz.com/) various presentations.
+If you use them, please give him credit.